Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-\begin{remark} This theorem in \cite{bkmm} is stated and proved in the context of marking graph.
-But it is straightforward to versify that all of their arguments go through in the context of pants graph excluding all annular subsurfaces.
+\item $\Pi\big|_{\Sigma_{\epsilon}(\mu^{-},\mu^{+})}$ is uniformly close to the identity. \item $\Pi$ is coarse-Lipschitz. \end{enumerate} \end{thm} The set of vertices of the pants graph consists a $1-$dense subset of $P(S)$.
+The coarse Lipschitz in part (3) means that $\Pi$ is defined on the set of vertices and is Lipschitz on this set.

-The coarse Lipschitz refers to the fact that the projection is defined on the vertices of the pants graph and does not say any thing when two points are within distance $1$.
+\begin{remark} In \cite{bkmm} the notion of $\Sigma-$hulls and their projections are introduced in the context of marking graphs.
+Moreover Theorem \ref{thm : projsigmahull} is stated and proved in the context of the marking graph.
+But it is straightforward to verify that their arguments go through in the context of pants graph excluding all annular subsurfaces. \end{remark}